 Programs & Partners

-- Contract with WA State Department of Health to provide EBT/SNAP education for farmers markets and consumers
+- Contract with WA State SNAP-Ed and the Washington State Department of Social and Health Services to provide EBT/SNAP education for farmers markets and consumers

 - Partner with WSU & UW for research on farmers markets best practices